adrianyau/SQL-Final-Project/starting_with_questions.md

 |Zurich        |Home/Apparel/Men's/Men's-T-Shirts/|

-This is the top selling product in each country:
+This is the top selling product from each country:

 |country       |v2_product_category|
 |--------------|-------------------|